 3. The Field Education Director should be informed (by the student and/or faculty liaison and/or field instructor as appropriate) and may, after investigation, consider resolutions up to and including adjustments to and/or change of placement, probation status for field, or removal of the student from the field.
-If the student is asked to leave the placement by the field site and/or the Field Education Director removes the student from the field site, the Field Education Director will then initiate an automatic referral to the Social Work Department Academic Review Committee (ARC) (process detailed in the BSW Program Manual).
+If the student is asked to leave the placement by the field site and/or the Field Education Director removes the student from the field site, the Field Education Director will request review by the BSW Program Committee for consideration of a referral to the Social Work Department Academic Review Committee (ARC) (process detailed in the BSW Program Manual).